 By the time of the Three Kingdoms Period (AD 220-280), the Wuhuan nomads had taken control of today's Hebei Province and Peking areas.
 Ts'ao Wei Dynasty broke a new Xianbei alliance by sending an assassin to kill a Xianbei chieftan called Kebi'neng.
 Warlord Yuan Shao campaigned against the Wuhuan and controlled three prefectures of the Wuhuan nomads.
 After Ts'ao Ts'ao defeated Yuan Shao, Yuan's two sons, Yuan Shang and Yuan Xi fled to seek refuge with the Wuhuans.
 Ts'ao Ts'ao campaigned against the Wuhuan, killed a chieftan called Tadun (with the same last character as Hunnic Chanyu Modu [Mote] and hence should be pronounced as Tadu [Tate]), and took over the control of southern Manchuria.
 (The later Xi people were said to be descendants of the Tadun Wuhuan.
 Alternatively speaking, the Xi and Khitan people shared the same origin, namely, the Yuwen cclan of the Xianbei.)

 After Wuhuan, the Xianbei rose up.
 Two Xianbei tribal groups came into play, and this will include the Lesser Xianbei under Ke'bineng and the Greater Xianbei under Budugeng and his brother Fuluohan.
 This is in addition to the Manchurian Xianbei.
 Ke'bineng heavily employed the Chinese defectors and utilized the Chinese weaponry and language.
 Ke'bineng had at one time assisted Cao Cao in cracking down on the Tian Ying Rebellion, but he also rebelled against Cao Cao and Cao Wei Dynasty several times.
-Cao Cao once sent Marquis Yanling to defeat Ke'bineng and cause him flee outside of the Chinese border.
+Cao Cao once sent Marquis Yanling to defeating Ke'bineng, which caused him to flee outside of the Chinese border.

 Han Prime Minister Cao Cao's Campaign against the Wuhuan